uptonking/note4yaoo/lib-collab-websocket-examples.md

   - https://valkyrjs.com/
   - toolkit for creating event sourced applications using javascript/typescript.
   - A collection of TypeScript + JavaScript tools and libraries to build full stack software applications.
-  - Valkyr is designed to be framework agnostic and can be used with any framework or no framework at all.
+  - designed to be framework agnostic and can be used with any framework or no framework at all.
 We provide initial base support for SolidJS and ReactJS
 - https://github.com/cmdo-toolkit/events /ts/legacy
   - A distributed event sourcing solution written in TypeScript.
   - Logical hybrid clock timestamp representing the wall time when the event was created.